RandomStudio/research-body/README.md

+If you're reading this on GitHub, check out the article previewed right [here](./body.md)

 Preview the text in a good markdown preview (e.g. Visual Studio Code), or view a roughly-formatted version in your browser in three steps: